tesslinden/budgetbuddy/README.md

 BudgetBuddy is somewhat customized to my specific use cases and was not originally intended to be publicly useful.
 For that reason, there's not much in the way of documentation, although I'd be happy to answer questions.
 Some pieces of the package would be unnecessary for most people, but the base code could be useful to someone else.

-BudgetBuddy currently has some sections that are messy due to accumulated patches (especially plotting.py).
-I mean to clean them up eventually when I have a bit of time. :)
+BudgetBuddy currently has some sections that are messy due to accumulated patches (especially plotting.py and importing.py).
+I mean to refactor them eventually when I have a bit of time. :)

 ## Requirements